 Erosion and sediment controls are required for all construction sites one acre or larger under new federal, state, and local regulations.
-Storm water pollution prevention plans (also called Best Management Practice Plans) must be written up before the project begins.
-Permit coverage is also required before clearing, grading, or other cut/fill activities start.
+Stormwater pollution prevention plans must be written up before the project begins.
+Permit coverage is required before clearing, grading, or other cut/fill activities start.